In-store shoppers likely to head online next time they buy: IBM

 J. Crew Chief Executive Officer Mickey Drexler scolded a panel at a Financo event on Monday for retail CEOs and other business leaders for not addressing the threat of Amazon during a discussion about how essential stores are for branding.

 "How do you have a panel like this without mentioning Amazon?"
-Drexler asked the group, which included Coach Inc CEO Lew Frankfort and VF Corp CEO Eric Wiseman.
+Drexler asked the group, which included Coach Inc (COH.N) CEO Lew Frankfort and VF Corp CEO Eric Wiseman (VFC.N).

 Of eight categories tracked in the IBM survey of 26,000 shoppers, the two most popular for online purchases were consumer electronics and luxury items, including jewelry and designer clothing.